 Many pet owners treat their dogs and cats almost as if they were children.
 The law in the state of California, however, does not.

 What happens to a pet when divorce splits up a family?
 In a growing number of California divorces, the fate of the family pet is hotly disputed.

 In the eyes of the law, a pet is an item of property, just like a car or a house, but divorcing spouses are almost never willing simply to sell a pet and split the proceeds.

-If you are getting a divorce in Southern California and you co-own a pet with your spouse, you may need the help of an Orange County family law attorney.
+If you are getting a divorce in Southern California and you co-own a pet with your spouse, you may need the help of a divorce law firm in Orange County.

 A total of more than 179 million pets are a part of more than 70 million households in the United States.
 We spend more than $40 billion a year on our pets in this nation.